 Most toilets bolt to the floor 12-inches from the wall (not counting the baseboard).
 This is known as the “rough-in” dimension.

 Step 5: Consider a Tall Toilet for Added Comfort

 The traditional toilet bowl rim height is about 15-inches from the floor.
 The seat ring adds another ½ to 1-inch of height.
 Many people find a taller toilet bowl is more comfortable.
-American Standard offers Right Height toilets with a rim height of 16-1/2 inches from the floor.
+Often referred to as chair height, American Standard offers Right Height toilets with a rim height of 16-1/2 inches from the floor.

 Step 6: Choose the Right Flushing System

 American Standard offers a variety of flushing systems, in a range of pricing and functionality.

 The VorMax™ Flushing System features a powerful jet that scrubs the entire bowl, removing everything in its path.
 VorMax Flush Technology is proven to clean two times better than conventional toilets.

 *SOURCE: TEST REPORT NO. 109-141486-002, COMPARING VORMAX AGAINST CONVENTIONAL UNDER-THE-RIM-WATER-DISPERSAL TOILETS FROM MAJOR RETAILERS.

 The Champion® 4 Flushing System has the largest siphonic trapway (2-3/8" diameter) and the largest flush valve (4" diameter) is virtually clog-free, so you'll never have to plunge again.
 It's packed with innovative features that make it ideal for busy and/or large households.